Alnuaimimb/Everyone_Subtitle/README.md

        write the following in your terminal: `flutter pub get`.

-     2️ plug a physical device or download an emulator using android studio (I am going to how go watch youtube )
+     2️ plug a physical device or download an emulator using android studio

      3 run main.dart usin `flutter run` or VS code runner make sure to use